Co-Producers

 Academic Registry

 The Academic Registry team has responsibility for academic quality assurance and enhancement, the operation of the University’s policy and procedure on Curriculum Development and Management, and creating and managing programme and modules within University systems.
-This work aligns with the team’s wider range of responsibilities which include module registration, student enrolment, attainment and degree award administration.
+This work aligns with the team’s wider range of responsibilities which include module selection, student enrolment, attainment and degree award administration.
 Within the team’s work on managing curriculum within systems, Academic Registry operates the University’s module and programme coding conventions which are currently:

 Module Coding Convention: 7 character module code: AAABCCC where: